 The Pomodoro technique is great for fighting procrastination.
 It breaks work into 25-minute chunks with 5-minute breaks.
 This keeps productivity steady.
 Getting help from a therapist or counselor can also help with emotional or psychological issues that cause procrastination and stress.

 So, using good planning and tools can really help fight procrastination.
+These strategies can reduce procrastination and combat procrastination in the workplace.
 This leads to better performance and less stress.
 These practices can fight the bad effects of poor time management skills.

 Examples of Procrastination: Personal Life Influencing Work